MBMarsell/nuxt-template/README.md

 # Nuxt 3 Starter Template

 A small Nuxt 3 Template that can be used for a quicker start when creating a new project.
-Easy to configure for the projects needs and easily extendable with more packages and modules👌
+Easy to configure for the projects needs and easily extendable with more packages and modules🤠

 ## Features